alimeshkat/hack-to-kotlin/recipes/non-blocking/1-intro/Recipe.md

 # Intro

-It turned out, the `Recipe` service has become populair.
+It turned out, the `Recipe` service has become popular.
 But unfortunately under the new tremendous load (10,000s req/sec), it's not performing that great and sometimes becomes unresponsive.
 We are now thinking about doing things differently by refactoring the code once again.